DiscountLegolas/DizaynVIP/README.md

 ## Healthy Eating Chatbot – Getting Started

 This project is a simple terminal-based healthy eating chatbot powered by OpenAI and LangChain.
-It lets you chat about healthy eating and see a quality **score** for each bot message.
+It lets you chat about healthy eating and see a quality **score** for each user message.

 ### 1. Prerequisites
 - **Python**: Make sure you have Python 3.9+ installed.